Anahkiasen/flatten/README.md

 ## Usage

 The pages are cached according to two parameters : their path and their method.
 Only GET requests get cached as all the other methods are dynamic by nature.
+All of the calls you'll make, will be to the `Flatten\Facades\Flatten` facade.

 ### Building